This was a post from about a year ago about P90X3.

 - Find a friend: If you are struggling to motivate yourself to workout, find a friend that can be your buddy workout friend.

-- Attend classes or use at home videos: Putting together your own workout schedule can cause you to slack more, least that’s always been the situation for myself.
+- Attend classes or use at home videos: Putting together your own workout schedule can cause you to slack more, least that’s always been the situation for me.
 If you’re a member of a gym, try one of the group classes.
 Joining classes can be intimidating but people in the class are more supportive than you think.
-If you’re not a member of a gym, use at home workout videos such as P90X or Insansity.
-Beach Body offers a variety of at home workout solutions: www.beachbody.com.
+If you’re not a member of a gym, use at home workout videos such as P90X or Insanity.
+Beach Body offers a variety of at-home workout solutions: www.beachbody.com.